Hate Crimes, Hate Propaganda, and Hate Motivated Incidents

 • Beginning in the late 1800s, a Black Kingston resident athlete who worked for Queen’s was repeatedly subjected to extreme racist abuse and treated as a team mascot.2

 • In 1917, the Senate voted to expel Black medical students and in 1918, they adopted a policy to ban Black students from the School of Medicine.
-In 1965, Black students were once again admitted to the School of Medicine, however, the ban remained on the university’s books as an official policy until 2018.
+In 1965, Black students were allowed to be admitted to the School of Medicine, however, the ban remained on the university’s books as an official policy until 2018.

 • In the 1940s, Senate openly reviewed proposals to reduce the enrolment of Jewish students at the university as a means of addressing “the Jewish problem”.3